The Danger of Life, Excerpt One: Death at Achnacarry

 Hannes was standing at one end of the hut, where he could only catch glimpses of the action.
 He knew that he was witnessing ‘milling’.
 It was the sort of recreational activity that could only have been dreamt up in a place whose whole purpose was to prepare men to kill other men as effectively as possible and avoid being killed themselves in the process.

 The contests were a highlight of every course.
-Each troop picked their best ten men and they were matched weight for weight against representatives from another randomly selected troop.
+Each troop picked its best ten men and they were matched weight for weight against representatives from another randomly selected troop.
 One team of ten wore black shorts and shirts, while the other team wore white.
 At the blow of a whistle, the first pugilist from each team entered the ring, wearing boxing gloves, and tried to defeat the other team’s first representative.
-At the end of a minute the whistle was blown again and the first man from each team was immediately replaced by the second, who carried on the contest without a pause.
-At the end of ten minutes all members of both teams had fought, and points were totted up on the basis of two for an individual win, one for a loss and none for a disqualification.
+At the end of a minute, the whistle was blown again and the first man from each team was immediately replaced by the second, who carried on the contest without a pause.
+At the end of ten minutes, all members of both teams had fought, and points were totted up with two given for an individual win, one for a loss and none for a disqualification.
 The overall result for each troop versus troop contest was then announced, not always to the approval of the audience.
-It was boxing stripped back to its barest essentials, and it varied from the comical to the savage.
+It was boxing stripped back to its barest essentials and it varied from the comical to the savage.
 As soon as one ten versus ten contest had finished, another was lined up to begin.

 Hannes wondered if the experience he was about to endure at Achnacarry would turn him into the sort of man who could flail away with boxing gloves at another man simply because he represented a different troop.
 But that wasn’t his primary concern right now.
 Hannes was looking for someone.
 He scanned the backs of heads and profiles of the men around him.
 He’d already tried the other end of the hut without success.
 Wartime training and diets, military haircuts and khaki uniforms gave a certain sameness to everyone present, but Hannes was sure he hadn’t been mistaken.
 He had only seen the man for a moment in passing that morning, and it was only the odd look on the other man’s face that allowed Hannes to believe that his first instinct had been right.
 But he needed to be certain.